RebelXploit/webcc/README.md

 ## Project Structure

 - `webcc/`: Source code for the CLI tool and runtime.
-  - `cli/`: Entry point for the CLI.
   - `src/`: Implementation of the generator and command buffer.
   - `include/`: Public headers (`webcc.h`, etc.).
   - `examples/`: Example projects demonstrating different features.
   - `commands.def`: Definition file for all supported Web API commands.
+  - `build.sh`: Build script for the CLI tool.

 ## License